 Tipping in Costa Rica

 So first things first.
-Tipping is not a normal part of the Costa Rican culture.
-Costa Ricans normally don’t give anything extra no matter how great or lousy the service is.
+Tipping is not a mandatory part of the Costa Rican culture.
+Costa Ricans normally don’t give extra no matter how great or lousy the service is.
 It’s nothing personal.
-It’s just not their culture because the tip is already included in the price so that is what they’re used to and what they grew up with.
+It’s just not their culture because the tip is already included in the price (of certain things).
+That is what they’re used to and what they grew up with.

 How Much to Tip in Costa Rica